vafeond/BareMetalCapers/guides/02_HelloWorld_BlinkingLED.md

 periodically, making the *RedBoard Turbo* blue LED blink.

 ARMs PORT peripheral provides I/O pin convenience registers simplifying the application software.
-Specifically they only require setting of a single bit (bit 17 for `PA17`) to set, clear, or toggle the corresponding pin state.
-This eliminates the need for application software to create bitmasks for setting and clearing operations, and to reading or storing the current state of a pin in order to set the alternate state (toggle).
+Specifically, they only require setting of a single bit (bit 17 for `PA17`) to set, clear, or toggle the corresponding pin state.
+This eliminates the need for application software to create bitmasks for setting and clearing operations, and reading or storing of the current pin state in order to set the alternate state (toggle).

 The `blinking_blue_led` applications (linked below for each language) crudely determine the addresses of PORT memory-mapped registers and interacts with them.
 No attempt is made to craft